-Upon graduation from the Academy, Sullenberger served as a fighter pilot for the United States Air Force from 1975 to 1980.
+Sullenberger has a long history of service.
+He is a graduate of the United States Air Force Academy, and served as a fighter pilot in the United States Air Force.
 He advanced to become a flight leader and a training officer, attaining the rank of captain.
 During his active duty, he was stationed in North America and Europe.
-After serving in the Air Force, Sullenberger became an airline pilot with Pacific Southwest Airlines, later acquired by US Airways, until his retirement in March 2010.
+After serving in the Air Force, in February 1980 he became an airline pilot with Pacific Southwest Airlines, later acquired by US Airways, until his retirement from commercial flying in March 2010.
+He still flies privately.